-Smoking and the use of tobacco and related products, including electronic smoking, were contrary to applicable laws or policies established by the College.
-This includes smoking inside buildings or in areas where smoking is posted as prohibited.
+Smoking and the use of tobacco and related products, including electronic smoking, were contrary to applicable smoking inside buildings or in areas where smoking is posted as prohibited.

 Trademark Violation

 Unauthorized use, including misuse, of the College or organizational names and images without the express written consent of the institution or organization.